 Teletherapy is a type of service delivery model.
-Rather than being directly onsite, within the school, to provide Speech/Language therapy services, the SLP-T (i.e., Speech/Language Pathologist – Teletherapist) provides services delivered over the Internet through a web-based, HIPAA-compliant, video-conferencing (i.e., virtual) system.
+Rather than being directly onsite, within the school, to provide Speech/Language Therapy services, the SLP-T (i.e., Speech/Language Pathologist – Teletherapist) provides services delivered over the Internet through a web-based, HIPAA-compliant, video-conferencing (i.e., virtual) platform.

-Teletherapy is used by schools and companies when they are unable to find an Speech/Language Pathologist (or SLP) to work onsite due to a remote location, SLP shortage, or when a long-term substitute SLP is needed.
+Teletherapy is used by schools when they are unable to find a Speech/Language Pathologist (or SLP) to work onsite due to: remote location, SLP shortage, or when a long-term SLP substitute is needed (e.g., for a maternity leave).
 You can learn more by clicking the link below.
 This will take you to the American Speech-Language-Hearing Association’s website.
 Please take a minute to watch ASHA’s video about “Telepractice:” https://youtu.be/CgxH69CqPbMhttps://youtu.be/CgxH69CqPbM

 The Effectiveness of Teletherapy

 Telepractice has been used successfully by the medical field for decades.
 Over the past 20 years, telepractice has been found to be an effective and appropriate type of service delivery by a number published, peer-reviewed studies starting with Mayo Clinic’s 1997 paper.
 In 2005, the American Speech-Language-Hearing Association released a statement stating that telepractice is recognized as an appropriate type of service delivery model.
 Here are resources to support the position taken by ASHA, American Telemedicine Association, etc.